odakahirokazu/ComptonSoft/README.md

 ### Migration to version 5.2

 Version 5.2 introduces new design of XML database since it supports new features.
-We will provide conversion scripts from version 5.1 formats.
+We provide conversion scripts from version 5.1 formats.
 Please also check examples about new formts.

 ### Important notes for version 5.0 users

 Version 5.1 was the first big minor update since we released version 5.
 This update included many design changes, revision of input/output formats, and several bug fixes.
 If you are using version 5.0, we strongly recommend updating to version 5.2 as 5.0 versions are not stable and use input/output fotmats which are no longer supported.

 ### Changes from version 4